 Jake Benn is a teenage actor.
 Or at least he was.

-Made famous as a familiar face in the nation’s most popular soap opera, Jake’s character went upstairs to his bedroom six months ago and hasn’t been seen on-screen since.
+Made famous on the nation’s most popular soap opera, Jake’s character went upstairs to his bedroom six months ago and hasn’t been seen on-screen since.

-Now everything is crumbling around him: his mother reveals they’ve spent all his money, his father is charging unannounced into auditions, he can’t get a straight answer from his agent, no-one can get a straight answer from Market Square’s producers, and tensions are through the roof.
+Now everything is crumbling around him: his mother reveals they’ve spent all his money, his father is charging unannounced into auditions, and he can’t get a straight answer from his agent or Market Square’s producers.
 At breaking point, he seeks escape at friends’ houses and, more and more often, on their sofas each night, but couch-surfing is a lot less glamourous when you’ve got nowhere else to go.
-As his life goes from bad to worse, Jake starts to feel like a cuckoo in every nest.
+As his life goes from bad to worse, Jake starts to feel like a cuckoo in every nest…

 Perhaps this experiment in style has come from David’s role in turning Lia’s Guide to Winning the Lottery into a musical, but if Cuckoo resembles any of her previous books, it’s When I Was Joe.
 It’s hard-hitting, direct and leaves you wondering how much of the real story you’ve seen.
 Jake has a tinge of the unreliable narrator, but then so too do the characters who pepper the pages around him.
 An eclectic cast sees Jake meet many characters who wouldn’t be seen in the high-school-prom-dates-and-the-occasional-supernatural-event side of teen fiction.
 This book takes its pick of characters who fall through the cracks, and it’s particularly well done in the case of Marguerite Morgan, an elderly lady whose infirmities hide an illustrious past in acting and directing and who leaves even teenage characters in the dust when it comes to the sharp tongue stakes.